Florida Plant Collecting and Transport

-Two types of regulation should be considered when plant collecting:
+Several types of regulation should be considered when plant collecting and transporting specimens:

-- Special protection and regulation of particular species (aquatic and wetland, invasive/noxious weeds, endangered species (state/federal/international laws).
+- Legally protected species, i.e., special protection and regulation of particular species (aquatic and wetland, invasive/noxious weeds, endangered species subject to state/federal/international laws).

-- Right of access to property where the plants are growing.
+- Legally protected lands, i.e., the right of access to property where the plants are growing.

 Regulations vary, but generally apply to pressed and alcohol preserved specimens as well as fragments preserved for DNA analysis.
-The import and export of living material over international borders is subject to additional regulations not covered in this document.
+The import and export of living material over international borders is subject to additional regulations not covered in this document (e.g., phytosanitary certificates).